 When the Adults Dressed Up

-When the kitchen was back in order, my mother began getting ready.
+When the kitchen was back in order, my mother began getting ready for the big event.
 After her bath, she'd put her slip saved for good on-and then her marvelous dress.
 While she was doing all of this I would sit on her bed and go through her blue-velvet lined jewelry box.
 I loved doing that.
-There were so many pretty things-from cameo earrings with matching necklace to brass bracelets to chokers and pendants.
+There were so many pretty things-from cameo earrings with matching necklace to brass bracelets to pearls and pendants.
 Whatever she chose she looked beautiful.
 Once she took the bobby pins out and brushed her hair and put her red lipstick and heels on she had only one more thing to add-a splash of T'oujours Moi-her favorite perfume.
 My parents were a stunning couple.
 My father most always wore a white shirt, his good suit and a striped tie.
 His hair sort of cuved up into what we called his "time tunnel."
 Thinking back I bet women would have payed a pretty penny for that hair of his.
-He never had to use dippity-do.
+He never had to use Dippity Do.